-- September 27, 2016: SAAM signed agreement to acquire control (51%) of two concessions at Puerto Caldera (subject to approval from Costa Rica's regulatory authorities), the second largest port of Costa Rica, for a total amount of US\$48.5 mln. - February 8, 2017: transaction materialized after approval from local regulatory authorities was granted. - Puerto Caldera is a multipurpose terminal, strategically located at 79.5 km from San José.
+- February 8, 2017: SAAM acquired control (51%) of two concessions at Puerto Caldera, the second largest port of Costa Rica, for a total amount of US\$48.5 mln. - Transaction was materialized after approval from local regulatory authorities was granted. - Puerto Caldera is a multipurpose terminal, strategically located at 79.5 km from San José.